allthingslinux/tux/docs/content/user/modules/moderation/clearafk.md

 1. Records their original nickname.
 2. Updates their nickname to include "[AFK]" (depending on server config).
-3. Optionally timeouts the user (self-timeout) if enforced AFK is used.
+3. Optionally times out the user (self-timeout) if enforced AFK is used.

 The `clearafk` command reverses all these actions: